 Silicone gel implants are a lot like really tough water balloons.
 Up until now, surgeons needed to poke the pre-filled breast implants by hand through small incision sites, potentially bruising surrounding tissue and weakening the implant shell.
 The Keller Funnel™ is a soft, cone-shaped, sterile device made of nylon.
-The Funnel allows Dr. Pearl to use a no-touch delivery technique, which is believed to reduce capsular contracture, a painful complication associated with breast augmentation procedures.
+The Funnel allows Dr. Ereso to use a no-touch delivery technique, which is believed to reduce capsular contracture, a painful complication associated with breast augmentation procedures.
 The Funnel has a special interior coating that creates a super slick surface.
-Once the Funnel tip is placed through the incision, Dr. Pearl quickly propels the implant gently into place with minimal force, bypassing the implant’s contact with the skin.
+Once the Funnel tip is placed through the incision, Dr. Ereso quickly propels the implant gently into place with minimal force, bypassing the implant’s contact with the skin.

 The Funnel was introduced to surgeons in 2009, shortly after silicone gels were FDA-approved and re-entered the U.S. market.
 Designed by a plastic surgeon, The Keller Funnel™ improves the delivery of silicone gel implants during breast augmentation procedures.
-Now, Dr. Pearl can give you the aesthetic advantages of silicone gel implants, combined with a gentler surgical approach.
+Now, Dr. Ereso can give you the aesthetic advantages of silicone gel implants, combined with a gentler surgical approach.
 Benefits of using the Keller Funnel™ include:

 - Shorter incision lengths

 - Reduced force on the implant and incision

 - Reduced risk of contamination and infection

 The Keller Funnel™ allows Dr. Ereso to make smaller incisions, similar to those used in saline implant procedures.

 Women and their surgeons have increasingly selected silicone gels for their natural look and feel, and today, according to the annual report provided by the American Society of Plastic Surgery, more silicone gels procedures are performed than saline.

 According to a recent survey conducted among surgeons with experience using the Funnel: